cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/carddav.rst

     * Create new collections
     * Delete existing collections
     * Download existing collections via prepared URLs
+    * Set to “Public”, which toggles the `lrw9` rights for the `anyone` user.

+To delete the value of a property, click on ✎ and then submit empty new value.

 The Cyrus web GUI for addressbook management is disabled by default, but can be enabled with the "carddav_allowaddressbookadmin" option.